AdityaKotari/twitter-wordcloud/README.md

 # Twitter Wordcloud/stats

+###### Deployed with Vercel at [https://twitter-wordcloud.vercel.app/](https://twitter-wordcloud.vercel.app/)

-Web app that fetches the last 100 tweets from any public Twitter account and visualizes some data(for now, a wordcloud).
+Web app that fetches the last 100 tweets from any public Twitter account and displays:

-Uses the Twitter API v2.
+- 10 most referenced profiles
+- A word cloud (using the frequency of tokens from all the tweets)
+- 5 positive and 5 negative tweets found using sentiment analysis

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-###### Deployed with Vercel at [https://twitter-wordcloud.vercel.app/](https://twitter-wordcloud.vercel.app/)
+Uses the Twitter APIv2 to fetch tweets.

+The sentiment analysis was done using [sentiment](https://www.npmjs.com/package/sentiment).
+The package was picked for its performance and uses AFINN directly(and may not be very accurate).
+More details on how it works on its [homepage](https://github.com/thisandagain/sentiment#how-it-works).

 ## Running it locally:
 First, run the development server: